TBosak/ability/README.md

-# Accessible Web Extension
+# Ability

-Accessible Web is a Chrome extension designed to enhance web accessibility for users with different needs.
+Ability is a Chrome extension designed to enhance web accessibility for users with different needs.
 It provides a range of features including Text-to-Speech (TTS), image hiding, high contrast mode, dyslexia-friendly fonts, and more.

 ## Features